EOS-Nation/eos-network-resources/README.md

 ### Proposal

-Introduce an enhanced Powerup utility "wrapper" function designed to facilitate user interaction with the native Powerup action in a seamless manner.
+Introduce an enhanced Powerup utility function designed to facilitate user interaction with the native Powerup action in a seamless manner.

-- implement `powerup2` action
 - Make a payment using a set amount of EOS (ex: "I want to pay 1 EOS")
 - Lease a specific duration of CPU time (ex: "I want 10ms of CPU")

-  - Abstract NET allocations, ensuring that each CPU allocation is accompanied by a NET allocation at a fixed 1:10 ratio.
+### Requirements

+- Make `powerupms` to do 1ms of CPU
+- Make `powerupcost` to pay 1 EOS for CPU
+- Make `powerupkb` to buy 1kb of NET

 ### No Change